Using alternating de Bruijn sequences to construct de Bruijn tori: Construction of de Bruijn Tori

 \section{Construction of de Bruijn Tori}

-In this section, we describe a method that uses a de Bruijn family and an alternating de Bruijn sequence to generate a de Bruijn torus on a $v \times r$ array, with rectangular window size \window\; and some given alphabet $\A{O}$\footnote{ $\A{O}$ stands for ``original'' alphabet; in our construction we will see the appearance of two other alphabets $\A{A}$ and $\A{B}$ which we want to avoid confusing with $\A{O}$}.To start, we define a rotation on a string as follows: \begin{definition} Let $x$ be an integer.
+In this section, we describe a method that uses a de Bruijn family and an alternating de Bruijn sequence to generate a de Bruijn torus on a $v \times r$ array, with rectangular window size \window\; and some given alphabet $\A{O}$.
+To start, we define a rotation on a string as follows: \begin{definition} Let $x$ be an integer.
 We denote by $\pi_x$ the forward rotation of a cyclic string by $x$ characters.
 Precisely, this is defined as follows.
 For the string $\str{S} = s_0s_1...s_{r-1}$ we have

 where all the subscripts are understood to be mod $r$.
 For example $\pi_{-1}(1000) = 0001$ and $\pi_{-2}(1000) = 0010$. \end{definition}

 We use the rotations $\pi_x$ to define an operation which converts an alternating de Bruijn sequence into a torus by stacking and rotating strings.
 We denote this construction by $\sigma$ and define this precisely as follows. \begin{definition} [Alternating Words $\to$ Array construction] Let $\A{S}=\{S_1,\ldots,S_k\}$ be a collection of cyclic strings, each of length $r$, on the alphabet $\A{O}$.
 Let $\Pi = \{\pi_0, \pi_1,\ldots, \pi_{r-1}\}$ be the set of rotations on cyclic strings of length $r$.
 Let $\str{D}$ be an alternating word the alphabet pair $(\A{S},\Pi)$ of length $2v+1$, i.e.